 Gardeners not familiar with the Mexican tulip poppy may be wondering, “What are Hunnemannia poppies?”
 They are members of the Papavercae family, as are other poppies.
 Flowers on the 1 to 2 foot plant are shaped like ruffle-edged tulip flowers and exhibit the delicate characteristics of the typical poppy flower.

 Mexican tulip poppy info indicates they are tender perennials in warmest USDA Zones and grow as annuals in areas with cold winters.
 Native to Mexico, growing Mexican tulip poppies is as simple as sowing seed into a sunny flower bed.
 Each plant forms a multi-branched clump, so allow adequate room for growth when planting.
-Mexican tulip poppy info also says to plant or thin seedlings to 9-12 inches apart.
+Mexican tulip poppy info also says to plant or thin seedlings to 9 to 12 inches apart.

 You can also start growing Mexican tulip poppies from seedlings found at your local nursery.
-Mexican tulip poppy info says flowers begin to bloom in summer and, in the right conditions, continue blooming until frost arrives.
+Mexican tulip poppy info says flowers begin to bloom in summer and in the right conditions, continue blooming until frost arrives.